 For some time it was an inn that went under various names, notably ‘The String of Horses‘.
 Part of the building became a Co-operative Store after a fire in 1912.
 It was dismantled around 1971 to make way for the Frankwell roundabout, but was rebuilt at the Avoncroft Museum at Bromsgrove.
 (I’ve been promising myself a visit to the museum for years but never made it yet.)

-I suppose for consistency I ought to include a photo of the roundabout to show what the area looks like now.
-Perhaps the next time I visit the folk club at the Old Bucks Head I’ll remember to take one. 🙂
+I suppose for consistency with similar posts on this site I ought to include a photo of the roundabout to show what the area looks like now, but as I live in Cornwall and don’t get to Shropshire much these days, it probably isn’t going to happen.

 Small Blue-Green World